-Following the launch of the Global Standard on Responsible Climate Lobbying, InfluenceMap has committed to undertake several pilot studies focusing on companies within key sectors targeted by the Climate Action 100+ initiative: Road Transport (May 2022); Steel (July 2022); Oil & Gas (Q4 2022).
+Following the launch of the Global Standard on Responsible Climate Lobbying, InfluenceMap committed to undertake several pilot studies focusing on companies within key sectors targeted by the Climate Action 100+ initiative: Oil & Gas (Nov 2022); Steel (July 2022); Road Transport (May 2022).

 These pilot studies integrate indicators from the Global Standard alongside the core assessments from InfluenceMap's LobbyMap platform to provide a thorough examination of company commitments, governance, real-world lobbying and disclosures on climate change policy engagement.

 The analysis shows a clear lack of governance and oversight processes from companies to demonstrate to investors that they are effectively monitoring and reviewing alignment between their climate policy engagement and the 1.5°C goal of the Paris Agreement.

 This pilot study focused on the 40 companies on the CA100+ focus list categorized as 'Oil & Gas' or 'Oil & Gas Distribution' (excluding Gazprom and Lukoil).
 These companies include 15 headquartered in North America, 10 in Asia, 9 in Europe, 3 in Oceania, 2 in South America and 1 in Africa.

 ▪ Disclosure Assessment: Only 3 companies - BP, Shell, and Marathon, have a clear commitment to align their direct and indirect climate policy engagement with the 1.5⁰C goal of the Paris Agreement, and to implement governance measures to meet this expectation.
 Nearly half of the companies (48%) have not met any of the criteria assessed under the Disclosure Assessment.